fabianrios/gatsbycitapress/content/books/meditaciones/index.md

   - sex-romance
 lang: en
 foreword: >-
-  Foreword: Ana María Carvajal, PhD. studies the works of Early Modern mystic women, particularly those of Teresa of Ávila.
+  <p>Foreword: Ana María Carvajal, PhD. studies the works of Early Modern mystic
+  women, particularly those of Teresa of Ávila.</p>

-  Cover: Catalina Vásquez - Colombian illustrator
+  <p>Cover: Catalina Vásquez - Colombian illustrator</p>
 date: 2012-05-01T22:12:03.284Z
 title: Meditations on the Song of Songs
 isbn: "1231232131232112"
 post_image: cover-st-teresa-eng.jpg
 square_image: thumbnail-meditaciones-eng.png
-download_ebook: The_Old_Maid_v3.epub
+download_ebook: ""
 time_period:
   - early-modern
 description: >-
-  "Santa Teresa’s trajectory of personal survival is as miraculous as the survival of her Meditations.
+  <p>"Santa Teresa’s trajectory of personal survival is as miraculous as the
+  survival of her Meditations.
 Despite almost disappearing into flames ignited by the zealous orthodoxy of some confessor, this text reaches us today, after four and a half centuries of vicissitudes.
-And what better way to celebrate its continued existence than through this digital edition, available from anywhere in the world to any reader with access to a device with the internet?" - Ana María Carvajal
+And what better way to celebrate its continued existence than through this digital edition, available from anywhere in the world to any reader with access to a device with the internet?" - Ana María Carvajal </p>

-  Watch <a href='https://youtu.be/AYd_gXzeqM0'> our behind-the-scenes exploration </a> with Ana María Carvajal and Catalina Vásquez!
+  <p>Watch <a href='https://youtu.be/AYd_gXzeqM0'> our behind-the-scenes exploration </a> with Ana María Carvajal and Catalina Vásquez!</p>
 ---

 ## Meditations on the Song of Songs - Santa Teresa de Jesús